 - are not eligible for enrollment if they have previously graduated from high school or an equivalent, or whose class has graduated.

-Jordan School District is not a designated district in the State of Utah to issue I-20’s (F-1 visa) and does not place F-1 foreign exchange students.
+Jordan School District is not currently a designated district in the State of Utah to issue I-20’s (F-1 visa) and does not place F-1 foreign exchange students.